Consultation · All Options Explained · Frisco TX 75035

 Especially in the first 6–8 weeks of new dentures (and as long-term cautions): (1) Sticky foods — caramel, taffy, gum, gummy candy, peanut butter — pull dentures off the gums.
 (2) Very hard foods — whole apples, hard bread crusts, raw carrots, hard candy, ice — can crack the denture.
 (3) Tough meats — steak, jerky — cut into small pieces and chew on both sides.
 (4) Foods with small hard bits — popcorn kernels, sesame, poppy and raspberry seeds — get trapped between the denture and gum, causing sores.
 (5) Very hot foods/drinks — heat is muffled by the denture base, raising burn risk.
 (6) Sugary or acidic drinks held in the mouth promote fungal infection beneath the denture.
 Best foods for new wearers: yogurt, smoothies, soft eggs, fish, cooked vegetables, soft pasta, and ripe fruit.
 Most patients return to a normal diet within 6 weeks.
 Implant-supported dentures eliminate most food restrictions.

 Yes — and for most patients, properly fitted dentures dramatically improve facial appearance.
 Tooth loss causes the lower third of the face to collapse: lips fold inward, the chin moves closer to the nose, and deep wrinkles form around the mouth (sometimes called "denture face" when someone has gone too long without replacement).
 A well-designed denture restores the natural vertical dimension of your face, supports the lips and cheeks from inside, and recreates the youthful facial profile you had with natural teeth.
 A poorly designed denture can do the opposite — making the face look too long, too short, or unnatural.
-Dr. Nannapaneni uses precise jaw-relationship records and aesthetic try-in appointments to ensure the final denture supports your face the way your natural teeth did.
+Dr. C uses precise jaw-relationship records and aesthetic try-in appointments to ensure the final denture supports your face the way your natural teeth did.
 Important caveat: traditional dentures cannot stop ongoing jawbone resorption beneath them, so the face will gradually change over years even with a perfect-fitting denture.
 Implant-supported dentures preserve bone and prevent this long-term collapse.

 Snap-in dentures (overdentures) typically use 2 to 4 implants per arch, depending on the arch and how stable you want the result.
 Standard configurations: (1) 2 implants on the lower arch — the most common and affordable upgrade from a traditional lower denture, dramatically improves stability for $4,000–$7,000.
 The lower jaw has limited surface area and traditional lower dentures are notoriously loose, so even 2 implants make a transformative difference.
 (2) 4 implants on the lower arch — more stability, can support a bar attachment, $7,000–$12,000.
 (3) 4 implants on the upper arch — typically required because the upper jaw is softer bone and the palate suction needs replacing, $7,000–$13,000.
 (4) 6 implants per arch (or All-on-4 with 4 implants supporting a fixed bridge) — for fully fixed permanent teeth that never come out, $20,000–$35,000 per arch.
-Dr. Nannapaneni uses 3D CBCT imaging to evaluate bone density and recommend the right number — never more than you need.
+Dr. C uses 3D CBCT imaging to evaluate bone density and recommend the right number — never more than you need.

 Many denture repairs can be completed same day at Frisco Dental Hub — depending on the damage.
 Same-day repairs ($150–$400, often while you wait): (1) Cracked acrylic base — bonded with dental-grade acrylic in 1–2 hours.
 (2) Detached tooth that has not been lost — re-bonded in under an hour.
 (3) Loose clasp on a partial denture — adjusted or re-cemented same-day.
 24–48 hour turnaround: broken denture in two pieces with missing fragments (lab fabrication needed), multiple lost teeth (shade matching required), or a full reline (typically one-day turnaround).
 1–2+ weeks: cast-metal framework breaks on partial dentures, or complete remakes. ⚠️ Do NOT attempt home repair with super glue — it weakens the bond, can damage your gums, and makes professional repair much more expensive.
-For an emergency denture problem, bring the denture and any pieces to (972) 276-4888 for a free assessment.
+For an emergency denture problem, bring the denture and any pieces to (972) 276-4888 for an assessment.

 Yes!
 Frisco Dental Hub at 4500 Hillcrest Rd Suite 190, Frisco TX 75035 is conveniently located for patients across North Texas and Collin County — including Plano, McKinney, Prosper, Celina, Little Elm, The Colony, Melissa, Anna, and Aubrey.
 We are minutes from Stonebriar Centre, The Star, the PGA of America HQ, and Frisco's Hillcrest/Eldorado retail corridor.
 We offer complete dentures, partial dentures, immediate dentures, and implant-supported overdentures.
-Free consultation available.
+Consultation available.
 Call (972) 276-4888.

 About the Author